dustlang/rust/src/tools/build-manifest/README.md

 ```

 Remember to replace `CHANNEL` with the channel you produced dist artifacts of
-and `VERSION` with the current Rust version.
+and `VERSION` with the current Dust version.